The Songscapes project is a diverse collaboration between Faculty, Librarians, Students, and Developers.

 University of Toronto

-Katherine Larson is an Associate Professor at the University of Toronto and Chair of the Department of English at the University of Toronto Scarborough.
+Katherine Larson is a Professor at the University of Toronto and Chair of the Department of English at the University of Toronto Scarborough.
 Her research and teaching centre on sixteenth- and seventeenth-century English literature and culture, with particular interests in early modern women’s writing, gender and language, rhetoric and embodiment, and music (especially opera and song).
 Her first monograph, Early Modern Women in Conversation (Palgrave, 2011; pbk.
 2015), considers how gender shaped conversational interaction in England between 1590 and 1660.
 She has also co-edited two essay collections, Re-Reading Mary Wroth (Palgrave, 2015) and Gender and Song in Early Modern England (Ashgate, 2014; rpt.
 Routledge, 2016), as well as special issues of Renaissance and Reformation and the University of Toronto Quarterly.
 Katherine’s articles have examined topics ranging from early modern games to the songs pervading Moulin Rouge.
 Her most recent book, The Matter of Song in Early Modern England: Texts in and of the Air (Oxford University Press, forthcoming 2019), which features a companion recording, situates song as a multi-dimensional form that demands to be considered in embodied, gendered, and performance-based terms.

 University of Maryland

-Scott A. Trudell is an Assistant Professor of English at the University of Maryland, College Park, where his research and teaching focus on early modern literature, media theory and music.
+Scott A. Trudell is an Associate Professor of English at the University of Maryland, College Park, where his research and teaching focus on early modern literature, media theory and music.
 In addition to his current work on song and mediation from Sidney and Shakespeare to Jonson and Milton, he has research interests in gender studies, digital humanities, pageantry and itinerant theatricality.
 His work has been published in Shakespeare Quarterly, Studies in Philology and a number of edited collections, and he is a contributor to the web-based Map of Early Modern London.
 Dr. Trudell’s book, Unwritten Poetry: Song, Performance, and Media in Early Modern England (Oxford University Press, 2019), studies the impact of vocalists and composers upon the poetic culture of early modern England by examining the media through which—and by whom—its songs were made.

 University of South Carolina